tcltk/tcl/doc/markdown/msgcat.md

     It may also be limited by the option **-exactlocale** to only check the first prefered locale (e.g. first element returned by **::msgcat::mcpreferences** if global locale is used).

-    An explicit package namespace may be specified by the option **-namespace**.
-The namespace of the caller is used if not explicitly specified.
+    [An explicit package namespace may be specified by the option **-namespace**.
+The namespace of the caller is used if not explicitly specified.]{version="TIP490"}

 [::msgcat::mcpackagenamespaceget]{.cmd}
-: Return the package namespace of the caller.
-This command handles all cases described in section [Object oriented programming].
+: [Return the package namespace of the caller.
+This command handles all cases described in section [Object oriented programming].]{version="TIP490"}

     Example usage is a tooltip package, which saves the caller package namespace to update the translation each time the tooltip is shown: